-Bioskop Online films to watch in July
+Bioskop Online films from Indonesia to watch

 After months of staying at home, some of us might be running out of ways to keep ourselves entertained.
 Movie fans might also be frustrated by the fact that they can’t go to the cinemas, which also means that staying on top of local releases can be tough.

 So when Bioskop Online, an online streaming service dedicated to Indonesian cinema, came about, film buffs have reason to get excited.
 You can watch movies you’ve been dying to see starting from Rp.
 5,000 (~USD0.34), and you can use e-payment apps such as GoPay or OVO to purchase your “ticket,” which will last for 48 hours.
 And you don’t have to pay a subscription fee as it’s possible to make one-off purchases.

 Bioskop Online currently has these movies on offer, and more will be added in the future.
 Here we’ve compiled a list of our top 8 film picks available since July.

 Set in a Javanese coastal community, Siti follows the life of a young woman struggling to support her family.
 The titular character, played by phenomenal actress Sekar Sari, lives with her young son, mother-in-law, and bedridden husband who is suffering from the consequences of a serious accident when he was out at sea.

 The mood of the story is accentuated by director Eddie Cahyono’s decision to shoot entirely in black and white.
 You’ll sympathize with Siti as she tries to pay back loans by selling snacks to tourists on the beach and working as a hostess at a karaoke bar.
 Crushed by the weight of her responsibilities, she begins to wonder if she should prioritize her own happiness.
 Siti is a must-watch if you appreciate simple plots with emotional depth.